babycamel/Talks/README.md

 # Talks

-This repo contains ome of my recent talks including job talks.
+This repo contains some of my recent talks including job talks.